Verdal Municipality

 Verdal is a municipality in Trøndelag county, Norway.
 It is part of the Innherad region.
 The administrative centre of the municipality is the town of Verdalsøra.
 Some villages in the municipality include Forbregd/Lein, Lysthaugen, Stiklestad, Trones, Vera, Vinne, and Vuku.

-The 1548 km2 municipality is the 53rd largest by area out of the 356 municipalities in Norway.
-Verdal is the 81st most populous municipality in Norway with a population of 14,955.
-The municipality's population density is 9.8 PD/km2 and its population has increased by 3.9% over the previous 10-year period.
+The 1548 km2 municipality is the 53rd largest by area out of the 357 municipalities in Norway.
+Verdal Municipality is the 81st most populous municipality in Norway with a population of 15,193.
+The municipality's population density is 9.8 PD/km2 and its population has increased by 2.7% over the previous 10-year period.

 General information

 The municipality of Værdalen was established on 1 January 1838 (see formannskapsdistrikt law).
 It is one of very few municipalities in Norway with unchanged borders since that date, although the spelling of the name was modified to Verdal.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.